NikKowPHP/social-brain/chapters/chapter-14.md

 She then turned to the whole team.
 "The pressure is getting to me.
 That was my old Architect brain taking over.
 But that's not an excuse; it's just an explanation.
 I need to do better.
 Can we try that conversation again?"

 It wasn't a magic fix.
 The tension didn't disappear.
 But by owning her failure, taking responsibility, and using the shared language of their new culture, she had done something more important than being a perfect conductor.
-She had modeled what it looked like to be an imperfect one who was committed to the work of repair.
-It was this act of self-aware recovery that allowed them to walk into the final performance not as a fractured group, but as a resilient, clear-eyed team.
+She had modeled what it looked like to be an imperfect one who was committed to the work of recovery and repair.
+It was this act of self-aware resilience that allowed them to walk into the final performance not as a fractured group, but as a clear-eyed team.

 ---
 ### **Part 2: The Conductor's Legacy (The Capstone Climax)**